takemetola/Hostinger_Automated_Test/ReadMe.md

 3. **Update Additional Details with a Message**
    - Locate the "Additional Details" or "Profile Message" section.
-   - Add the message "I hope you're having a great day so far!
-Cheers."
+   - Add the message "Why did the candidate bring a ladder to the job interview?

+Because they heard the job description said "looking for someone who can take things to the next level"!"
    - Save the changes.

 #### Expected Results